zsparal/api-documentation/source/reference/v2/settlements-api/list-settlement-payments.rst

 Retrieve all Payments included in a Settlement.

-Note that payments for *pay after delivery* methods (such as Klarna Pay Later) are not listed in here.
+Note that payments for *pay after delivery* methods (such as Klarna Pay later) are not listed in here.
 These payment methods are settled using captures.
 To retrieve the captures, use the :doc:`list-settlement-captures`.

 Parameters